Xeway/ERC/README.md

 Alice for its part, has to allow the spending of his 10 DAI by calling `approve(address spender, uint256 amount)` on the DAI's contract and give as parameters the contract's address (`spender`) and for `amount`: **10000000000000000000**.
 She can then execute `buy` on the contract in order to buy the option.

-We're on the 15th of July and Alice wants to exercise her options because 1 LINK is traded at 50 USC!
+We're on the 15th of July and Alice wants to exercise her options because 1 LINK is traded at 50 USDC!
 She needs to allow the contract to transfer **8 * 25000000** USDCs from her account to match the required strike funding.
 When she calls `exercise` on the contract, the contract will transfer the strike funding to Bob and the LINK tokens that Bob gave as collateral during `create` call to Alice.

 If she decides to sell the LINK tokens, she just made a profit of 8\*50 - 8\*25 = 200 USDC!